-Farm and slow-moving vehicles have this symbol shown to slow down.
+Farm and slow-moving vehicles have this symbol on the back of a vehicle; it is a warning to slow down.
 It means the vehicle cannot travel faster than 25 miles per hour.
 Don't be impatient if you find yourself behind one of these slow vehicles.